 Dogs have been working in the service of humans for as many—if not more—years than they’ve been serving as our sweet and loyal pets.
 And for people with disabilities, the services that dogs can provide aren’t just useful—they can be truly lifesaving.

-There are anywhere from 100,000 to 200,000 registered service dogs in the United States, estimates Service Dog Central.
+There are at least 500,000 service dogs in the United States, according to Share America.
 Under the Americans with Disabilities Act, a service dog is defined as a dog that provides assistance to an individual with a disability.
 But the tasks they perform are as varied as the people who they help, with service dogs going through different types of training and providing different tasks depending on what their handler’s needs are.

 01 of 08

 Guide dogs were perhaps the first iteration of service dogs as we know them today.
 In fact, the earliest recorded example of a guide dog goes back to the first century A.D., and active, standardized guide dog training can be traced back to the 1700s.

 The role of a guide dog is to assist humans who are blind or otherwise visually impaired.
-This includes leading their handlers around obstacles, helping their handlers navigate themselves in public, and assisting their handlers with going up and down stairs.
+This includes leading their handlers around obstacles, helping their handlers navigate in public, and assisting their handlers with going up and down stairs.
 One of the most unique traits of guide dogs is “selective disobedience”—the ability to obey commands but also to make choices based on their own assessment of a situation.

 You’ll usually see guide dogs in a special harness that has a bar for their humans to hold on to for support.
 They often also wear vests that say “Do not pet me,” an important rule to follow since guide dogs should not be distracted when they are working.